-Personally, I just stick to solid vitamins because they are less troublesome to travel with and still give me the benefits I’m looking for.
+Personally, I just stick to solid vitamins or gummy vitamins because they are less troublesome to travel with and still give me the benefits I’m looking for.
 You also don’t have to worry about potential spillage with solid vitamins.

 Tip #3: Keep Your Vitamins in Your Carry-On Bag